vocaroo/simple-audio-recorder/README.md

 	},

 	// Used for debugging only.
 Force using the older script processor instead of AudioWorklet.
-	// Will break preloading unless preloadBoth was used.
 	// forceScriptProcessor : true
 });
 ```